ShadowKnight95/comp2068-assignment1/README.txt

-set up javescript and deleted accidental extra ejs file commit 5 added footer and header (forgot to add in previous commit)
+set up javescript and deleted accidental extra ejs file commit 5 added footer and header (forgot to add in previous commit) FINAL page content added and comments added.
+Site posted to heroku and github